1. Choose your focus go-to-market segments

 - Rate every segment on all criteria

-- Pick a segment or two (depending on your resources) to focus to.
+- Pick a segment or two (depending on your resources) to focus on.
 Note that you’ll need a separate ICP (next step) for each segment you choose

 Step 2.
 Develop an Ideal Customer Profile